fhiso/basic-concepts/type-system.md

 The defining context of a *subclass* is a more specialised version of the context denoted by its *superclass*.
 Thus, every *member* of the *subclass* is also a *member* of the *superclass*.

+{.example} In the example above, a hypothetical standard was said to have defined a *class* representing event types.
+The same hypothetical standard might define a *subclass* of this called `IndividualEventType` to represent individual events for those events that are principally about a single person.
+In such a scheme, a baptism would be considered an individual event, while a marriage would probably not as it involves two principal participants.
+In a context where a *term* of *type* `EventType` is required, an `IndividualEventType` like `Baptism` *may* be used;
+but in a context where an `IndividualEventType` is required, others sorts of event such as `Marriage` *must not* be used.

 One *datatype* may be a **subtype** of another *datatype*.
 The latter *datatype* is called the **supertype** of the former.
 The *value space* of the *subtype* *shall* be a *subclass* of the *value space* of the *supertype*.